 In film, the first to state that love is a chemical process was Swedish-born American actress Greta Garbo.
 Specifically, in the 1939 film Ninotchka, Garbo informs Melvyn Douglas that:

 “Love is a romantic designation for a most ordinary biological—or, shall we say, chemical—process … a lot of nonsense is talked and written about it.”

-In the 1979 book Love and Limerence, American psychologist Dorothy Tennov outlined a Freudian-like theory of a state of love, characterized by ambivalent but not complete rejection combined with intrusive thinking, called "limerence", modeled on French writer Stendhal 1822 theory of crystallization from his book On Love, and outlined a number of steps or mechanisms involved in a "limerent reaction" between the rejected person and the object of desire of the limerent person.
+In 1979, American psychologist Dorothy Tennov, in her Love and Limerence, outlined a Freudian-like theory of a state of love, characterized by ambivalent but not complete rejection combined with intrusive thinking, called "limerence", modeled on French writer Stendhal 1822 theory of crystallization from his book On Love, and outlined a number of steps or mechanisms involved in a "limerent reaction" between the rejected person and the object of desire of the limerent person.
 The limerent reaction is a composite reaction; that is, it actually describes a unique series of reactions.
 These reactions occur only where misperceptions meet adversity in the context of a romance.
 Perhaps because of this unique specificity, limerent reactions can be uniquely quantified and predicted according to the schema of six steps.
 Tennov estimates, based on both questionnaire and interview data, that the average limerent reaction duration, from the moment of initiation until a feeling of neutrality is reached, is approximately three years.

 In 1993, American psychologist Harville Hendrix stated in his book Keeping the Love You Find: a Guide for Singles, in what has become notable quote, that:

 “When we meet an Imago match, that chemical reaction occurs and love ignites.
 All other bets, all other ideas about what we want in a mate are off.
 We feel alive and whole, confident that we have met the person who will make everything all right.”